ansible/ansible/docs/docsite/rst/community/contributing_maintained_collections.rst

   \* A ✓  under **Open to PRs** means the collection welcomes GitHub issues and PRs for any changes to existing collection content (plugins, roles, and so on).

+  \*\* Integration tests are required and unit tests are welcomed but not required for the AWS collections.
+An exception to this is made in cases where integration tests are logistically not feasible due to external requirements.
+An example of this is AWS Direct Connect, as this service can not be functionally tested without the establishment of network peering connections.
+Unit tests are therefore required for modules that interact with AWS Direct Connect.
+Exceptions to ``amazon.aws`` must be approved by Red Hat, and exceptions to ``community.aws`` must be approved by the AWS community.

-  \*\* ``ansible.netcommon`` contains all foundational components for enabling many network and security :ref:`platform <platform_options>` collections.
+  \*\*\* ``ansible.netcommon`` contains all foundational components for enabling many network and security :ref:`platform <platform_options>` collections.
 It contains all connection and filter plugins required, and installs as a dependency when you install the the platform collection.

-  \*\*\* Unit tests for Windows PowerShell modules are an exception to testing, but unit tests are valid and required for the remainder of the collection, including Ansible-side plugins.
+  \*\*\*\* Unit tests for Windows PowerShell modules are an exception to testing, but unit tests are valid and required for the remainder of the collection, including Ansible-side plugins.

 .. _which_collection: